Apakottur/shpyx/README.md

 `shpyx` is a wrapper around the excellent [subprocess](https://docs.python.org/3/library/subprocess.html) module, aiming to concentrate all the different API functions (`Popen`/`communicate`/`poll`/`wait`) into a single function - `shpyx.run`.

-While the core API logic is fully supported for both Unix and Windows systems, there is some OS specific code for minor quality-of-life improvements.
+While the core API logic is fully supported on both Unix and Windows systems, there is some OS specific code for minor quality-of-life improvements.
-For example, on non Windows systems the [fcntl](https://docs.python.org/3/library/fcntl.html) is used to configure the subprocess to always be incorruptible (which means one can CTRL-C out of any command).
+For example, on non Windows systems, [fcntl](https://docs.python.org/3/library/fcntl.html) is used to configure the subprocess to always be incorruptible (which means one can CTRL-C out of any command).

 ## Security